grame-cncm/faustdoc/mkdocs/docs/manual/overview.md

 The latest stable release of the Faust distribution can be found [here](https://github.com/grame-cncm/faust/releases).
 It is recommended for most Faust users willing to compile the Faust compiler and libfaust from scratch.

-To have the latest stable development version, you can use the [master branch](https://github.com/grame-cncm/faust/tree/master>) of the Faust git repository which is hosted on GitHub:

-For something even more bleeding edge (to be used at your own risks), you might use the `master-dev` branch of the Faust [git repository](<https://github.com/grame-cncm/faust/tree/master-dev>).
+To have the latest stable development version, you can use the `master branch` of the Faust [git repository](https://github.com/grame-cncm/faust/tree/master) which is hosted on GitHub.
+For something even more bleeding edge (to be used at your own risks), you might use the `master-dev` branch of the Faust [git repository](https://github.com/grame-cncm/faust/tree/master-dev).
 `master-dev` is the development sub-branch of `master`.
 It is used by Faust developers to commit their changes and can be considered as "the main development branch".
 The goal is to make sure that `master` is always functional.
 Merges between `master-dev`